 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2016-13, Financial Instruments-Credit Losses ("ASC 326").
 ASC 326 replaces the incurred loss methodology with an expected loss methodology referred to as the current expected credit loss ("CECL") methodology.
 The CECL methodology utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses for most financial assets measured at amortized cost and certain other instruments, including loan and other receivables and net investment in finance and sales-type leases.
-Our net investment in finance and sales-type leases are not within the scope of ASC 326.
+Our net investment in finance and sales-type leases and notes receivable are the primary financial assets within the scope of ASC 326.
+Our trade receivables related to aircraft operating leases are not within the scope of ASC 326.

 On January 1, 2020, we adopted ASC 326 under a modified retrospective approach.
 As a result of adopting ASC 326, our allowance for credit losses will reflect our estimate of credit losses over the remaining expected life of the financial assets measured at amortized cost.
 Expected credit losses for newly recognized financial assets, as well as changes to expected credit losses during the period, will be recognized in earnings and classified within leasing expenses.
 These expected credit losses will be measured based on historical loss data, current conditions and forecasts that affect the collectability of the reported amount.
-Results for reporting periods after January 1, 2020 are presented under ASC 326 while prior period amounts continue to be reported in accordance with the previously applicable GAAP.
+Results for reporting periods after January 1, 2020 are presented under ASC 326 while prior period amounts continue to be reported in accordance with the previously applicable U.S. GAAP.